 Shiraz has 15 years of secondary art teaching experience in the UK, Africa, Middle East and New Zealand including leading art departments and being a Dean.
 Her qualifications include a BA(Hon) in Visual Communication Design and Post Graduate Certificate in Education in Secondary Art.
-She is a fine artist who has exhibited internationally, created murals with children and currently immersed in the art of paper quilling.
+Shiraz is a fine artist who has exhibited internationally, created murals with children and currently immersed in the art of paper quilling.

 Susan has attended courses at Auckland Studio potters, Chelsea Potters and Western Potters.
 She has 20 years of experience in ceramic tuition for adults and children at Kelston Boys High and Freyberg Community Education.
 Susan has technical experience of hand building; slab method, pinch potting, coiling, slip casting and clay modelling, decorating with slip trailing, graffito, Mishima and working with glazes.

 Susannah is an exhibiting artist specialising in water colour, oil and acrylic painting and drawing, a published author, illustrator, and art teacher both for adults and children.
 She holds a Bachelor of Design and Visual Arts, is a flute teacher and a former primary school teacher.